 - Royalties and license payments

-- Cancelled debts (but there are key exceptions for those declaring bankruptcy)
+- Canceled debts (but there are key exceptions for those declaring bankruptcy)

 What types of income are not taxed?

-You don’t have to pay taxes on all income, however.
-This category generally includes:
+You don’t have to pay taxes on all income, though.
+This category generally includes …

 - Workers’ compensation benefits